Top New York City Museums for Kids

 1 Bowling Green, near Battery Park

 Located in the Alexander Hamilton Customs House, a Beaux Arts Building that’s a National Historic Landmark, explore the New York branch of the Washington, D.C.
-Smithsonian museum.
+Smithsonian Museum.
 With 700 Native American artifacts and arts, it’s part of the George Gustav Heye collection, started in 1903.
-This museum is organized geographically and includes items from North American as well as South and Central America.
+This museum is organized geographically and includes items from North America as well as South and Central America.

 East Side Tenement Museum National Historic Site